wp-plugins/catablog/readme.txt

 Highlighted Features:

+* Organize your catalog library into galleries with any order you want.
 * Widgets for displaying your catalog and catalog categories in sidebars.
 * Automatic pagination with a ShortCode limit parameter.
 * Set separate height and width values for catalog thumbnails.